 rather than \eqref{eq:DAItoDCRM}, as it is more convenient.

-This type of dual representation, i.e. \eqref{eq:DCRMtoDAI} and \eqref{eq:DAItoDCRM}, first appeared in \cite{ChernyMadan2009} where the authors studied static (one period of time) scale invariant measures.
+This type of dual representations, i.e. \eqref{eq:DCRMtoDAI} and \eqref{eq:DAItoDCRM}, first appeared in \cite{ChernyMadan2009}, where the authors studied static (one period of time) scale invariant measures.
 Subsequently, in \cite{BCZ2010}, the authors extended these results to the case of stochastic processes with special emphasis on time consistency property.
 In contrast to \cite{BCZ2010}, we consider an arbitrary probability space, not just a finite one.

 {We conclude this section by presenting two examples that illustrate the concept of semi-weak time consistency and show the connection between maps introduced in Propositions~\ref{prop:DCRMtoDAI}~and~\ref{prop:DAItoDCRM}.
-For more examples we refer to the survey paper \cite{BCP2014}.}
+For more examples see \cite{BCP2014}.}

 \begin{example}[Dynamic Gain Loss Ratio] Dynamic Gain Loss Ratio (dGLR) is a popular measure of performance, which essentially improves on some drawbacks of Sharpe Ratio (such as penalizing for positive returns), and it is equal to the ratio of expected return over expected losses.
 Formally, for $\cX=\bV^{1}$, dGLR is defined as